coffee beans

 french press coffee maker icon

-Quick Tips to Get the Best from Your Beans
+How to Get the Best from Your Beans

-• Whilst it’s true that only a bad worker blames their tools, a bad French press will result in silty, muddy coffee – hardly a great start to the day.
-So start with a good quality French press coffee maker.
-Or, if you travel a lot, look for a traveling French press instead.
+1. Use a high-quality French press: Whilst it’s true that only a bad worker blames their tools, a bad French press will result in silty, muddy coffee – hardly a great start to the day.
+To help weed out a good French press from a bad one, look at these factors:

-• Use the correct ratio of coffee to water to match the size of your French press and how strong you like it.
+3. Use the correct ratio of coffee to water to match the size of your French press and how strong you like it.
 For most French press coffee lovers, a 1:12.5 ratio is a good place to start.
 But our handy calculator takes away all the guesswork – click here to check it out.

-• Keep it clean.
+4. Keep it clean.
 There is nothing worse than mixing old, stale coffee with vibrant, freshly brewed coffee.
 So, keep on top of cleaning your French press.

 For more top tips on how to get the best quality from the French press brew method, check out our ultimate guide: